 The terms defined in this section relate specifically to this policy.
-For regularly used terms e.g. Approved provider, Nominated supervisor, Notifiable complaints, Serious incidents, Duty of care, etc. refer to the Definitions file of the PolicyWorks catalogue.
+For regularly used terms e.g. Approved provider, Nominated supervisor, Notifiable complaints, Serious incidents, Duty of care, etc. refer to the Definitions file.

-Actual conflict of interest: One where there is a real conflict between a Committee of Management/Board member's responsibilities and their private interests.
+Actual conflict of interest: One where there is a real conflict between a Committee of Management member's responsibilities and their private interests.

-Conflict of interest: An interest that may affect, or may appear reasonably likely to affect, the judgement or conduct of a member (or members) of the Committee of Management/Board or subcommittee, or may impair their independence or loyalty to the service.
-A conflict of interest can arise from avoiding personal losses as well as gaining personal advantage, whether financial or otherwise, and may not only involve the member of the Committee of Management/Board or subcommittee, but also their relatives, friends or business associates.
+Conflict of interest: An interest that may affect, or may appear reasonably likely to affect, the judgement, decision-making, or conduct of a member of the Committee of Management or any subcommittee, and may impair their independence or loyalty to the service.
+This may involve avoiding personal losses or gaining personal advantage, whether financial or otherwise.
+Such interests may relate not only to the member but also to their relatives, friends, or business associates.
+All Committee members must disclose any actual, potential, or perceived conflicts as soon as they become apparent and follow the service's procedures to manage or avoid them.